Parliamentary Budget Office

 The Parliamentary Budget Office (PBO) is an agency of the Australian Parliament whose purpose is to "inform the parliament by providing independent and non-partisan analysis of the budget cycle, fiscal policy and the financial implications of proposals".
-It was established by the Gillard Government following minority government formation negotiations.
+It was established by the Gillard government following minority government formation negotiations.
 Following that commitment, a Joint Parliamentary Committee on the Parliamentary Budget Office was convened, chaired by John Faulkner.
 The PBO's independence is enshrined in legislation.

-In 2013, then-Treasurer Wayne Swan introduced legislation requiring the PBO to conduct a post-election audit to cost political parties' electoral commitments.
+In 2013, Treasurer Wayne Swan introduced legislation requiring the PBO to conduct a post-election audit to cost political parties' electoral commitments.

-In its first independent report, the PBO noted that the Australian federal budget had an underlying structural deficit, caused in part by Howard Government personal income tax cuts.
+In its first independent report, the PBO noted that the Australian federal budget had an underlying structural deficit, caused in part by Howard government personal income tax cuts.